layilin/SP23-33852/_annotations/book2.md

 61.131 Median climes.
 Media was the location of hot springs that the Romans called the sacred waters of Hercules.

 [plant] 61.128n Snakeweed.
-May be *Euphorbia hyssopifolia*, a plant whose native range includes the tropical and subtropical Americas.
+May be *Euphorbia hyssopifolia*, a plant whose native range is the tropical and subtropical Americas.

 61.130n *Mithridatium*.
 A medicine long believed to be a universal antidote to poison.